taylptrsn/3D-MMM/Utilities/README.md

 Optional command-line arguments:
   - subdirectory: Name of the subdirectory in the MIV folder (if not provided, user will be prompted)
-  - interactive: Boolean flag for interactive plot display (if not provided, user will be prompted)
+  - interactive: Boolean flag(true/false) for interactive plot display (if not provided, user will be prompted)

 ### OUTPUT
 Generates two types of PNG image files for each input file: